India–Nepal relations: Trade

-PM Modi meeting the PM of Nepal, Mr. Sher Bahadur Deuba, at Hyderabad House, in New Delhi on April 02, 2022.
+PM Modi meeting the PM of Nepal, Mr. Sher Bahadur Deuba, at Hyderabad House, in New Delhi on 2 April 2022.

 India is Nepal's largest trade partner and the largest source of total foreign investments (China has been the largest source of FDI in Nepal from 2015 onward), besides providing transit for almost entire third country trade of Nepal in accordance with Indo-Nepal Transit treaty.
 India accounts for over two-thirds of Nepal's merchandise trade, about one-third of trade in services, one-third of foreign direct investments, almost 100% of petroleum supplies, and a significant share of inward remittances on account of pensioners, professionals and workers working in India, with nearly $1.2 billion per year remitted by Nepalese citizens in India back to Nepal.
 India accounts for 30% FDI into Nepal, which makes it one of the primary investors for Nepal.

 Nepal is the 9th largest trading partner of India.
 Nepal is also the 7th largest source of remittance to India, with $3.2 billion a year remitted from Nepal to India per the World Bank.

 In the year 2017–2018, Nepal's total trade with India was about US$8.2 billion; Nepal's exports to India were US$446.5 million; while imports from India were upwards of US$7.7 billion.
 In percentage terms, Nepal's trade deficit with India is approximately 1724%.

 Nepal's main imports from India are petroleum products (28.6%), motor vehicles and spare parts (7.8%), M. S. billet (7%), medicines (3.7%), other machinery and spares (3.4%), coldrolled sheet in coil (3.1%), electrical equipment (2.7%), hotrolled sheet in coil (2%), M. S. wires, rods, coils and bars (1.9%), cement (1.5%), agriculture equipment and parts (1.2%), chemical fertilizer (1.1%), chemicals (1.1%) and thread (1%).
 Nepal's export basket to India mainly comprises jute goods (9.2%), zinc sheet (8.9%), textiles (8.6%), threads (7.7%), polyester yarn (6%), juice (5.4%), catechue (4.4%), Cardamom (4.4%), wire (3.7%), tooth paste (2.2%) and M. S. Pipe (2.1%).

 Based on the high quantity of petroleum import from India, the countries are in talks for setting up new additional pipelines.

 In 2020, Nepal incurred the highest trade deficit with India amounting to US$6.1 billion.

 In 2022, Nepal exported electricity worth Rs10.38 billion to India till mid-November 2022.
 In the recent years, electricity is one of Nepal's largest exports to India.
 In November 2021, India allowed Nepal for the first time to sell electricity in the Indian market through a bidding process.
 Nepal has been authorized to sell over 400MW of electricity to India.

+On 14 September 2026, India approved electricity exports of up to 654 MW to Nepal for 18 hours daily until 31 December 2026, following flood damage to Nepal's hydropower infrastructure.
+The amount permitted from January onward was to be reviewed in December.